ASCII (magazine): Foundation

 In 1976, NEC released the TK-80, a single-board computer kit, and it became popular among hobbyists in Japan.
 Kazuhiko Nishi (西 和彦) joined foundation of the first Japanese microcomputer magazine I/O (ja) as an editor when he was a student at the Waseda University.
 The I/O initially served information for assembled microcomputer systems with a few video game columns.
 Growing the video game market, it was shifted to a video game magazine.
 Against it, Nishi considered that personal computers must have far more potential than video games.

 In April 1977, Nishi left the company, borrowed money from his grandmother and visited the West Coast Computer Faire held in San Francisco.
 Then, he realized the difference between Japan and the United States.
 "In Japan, the TK-80 just caused a microcomputer craze.
 While in the United States, it seems the beginning of the personal computer revolution.
 Each persons try to face a personal computer, based on their own identity," he said.

 On May 24, 1977, Nishi founded ASCII Publishing Corporation (株式会社アスキー出版) with his friends, Keiichiro Tsukamoto (塚本 慶一郎) and Akio Gunji (郡司 明郎).
 They published the ASCII as a microcomputer magazine for business, while the I/O was for hobbyists.
-The first issue was sold 5,000 copies.
+The first issue sold 5,000 copies.
 It became one of the most popular computer magazine in 1980s in Japan.
 In 1999, the magazine reached its largest circulation of 170,000 copies.